radview/webload-documentation/docs/scripting/programming_your_javascript.md

+<a name ="" ></a>
-<a name="_bookmark25"></a>The myjs.js file contains the following sayHello() function, which prints the checkout message to the customer:
+The myjs.js file contains the following sayHello() function, which prints the checkout message to the customer:

 function sayHello()